Divergence/connection preservation scheme in the curvilinear domain with a small geometric approximation error: Application to SWEs

-The third test problem is the famous Rossby-Haurwitz flow on the sphere.
+The third test problem is the Rossby--Haurwitz flow on the sphere.
 There is no exact solution to this problem.
 However, the periodic distribution of the free surface elevation ($\eta$) and the velocity vector ($\mathbf{u}$) along the $\phi$-axis rotate around the axis of the sphere.
-The conservational error of mass and energy is considered the most important measure to demonstrate the accuracy of the implemented numerical schemes.
-The initial distribution of $\eta$ and $\mathbf{u}$ is much more complicated than those of the steady zonal flow, as shown in Fig. \ref{SWERossby}.
-However, $H_0$ is constant, set as $1.0$, and $\nabla H_0$ is zero.
-Thus, the LOCSPH with $\mathcal{G}$ scheme can be implemented for better accuracy.
-Time is run up to 15 days.
+The conservation error of mass and energy is considered the most important measure for demonstrating the accuracy of the implemented numerical schemes.
+The initial distribution of $\eta$ and $\mathbf{u}$ is more complicated than those of the steady zonal flow, as shown in Fig. \ref{SWERossby}.
+Let $H_0$ be constant, set to $1.0$, and $\nabla H_0$ be zero.
+Thus, the LOCSPH with the $\mathcal{G}$ scheme can be implemented for better accuracy.
+The SWEs equations are computed up to $T=15$ days.

-Fig. \ref{SWERossby} presents the mass and energy conservation error of the LOCSPHwithG scheme and its differences with the LOCAL and LOCSPHnoG schemes.
-The general behavior of the plots is similar to that of the steady zonal flows.
-The LOCSPHnoG scheme shows approximately 2.0$\%$ and 1.3$\%$ more conservational error than those of the LOCSPHwithG in mass and energy, respectively.
+Fig. \ref{SWERossby} demonstrates the mass and energy conservation error versus time.
+The SD2 scheme clearly shows better accuracy both in mass and energy conservation error than do the SD0 and SD1 schemes.
+The SD1 scheme's mass and energy conservation errors are more accurate than those of SD0 by $1.09\times 10^{-06}$ and $1.51\times 10^{-06}$, respectively.
+The SD2 scheme's mass and energy conservation errors are more accurate than those of SD0 by $1.45\times 10^{-05}$ and $2.02\times 10^{-05}$, respectively.
+The SD2's improved accuracy is significant in comparison with the mesh error in the range of $2.00 \times 10^{-5} \sim 3.00 \times 10^{-4}$.